jjones4/c_budget_array_of_structures/README.md

 1. Download all the source files and the makefile into your chosen directory.
 2. Point your terminal to the directory.
 3. Use the makefile included with c_budget to compile and link the source files.
-4. If you have installed Make, run the following command: make c_budget
+4. If you have installed Make, run the following command: make c_budget_array_of_structures

 I plan to use various data structures to improve c_budget.
 I am rebuilding c_budget in the following order (please see my repository for various versions of c_budget):